 - Technical issues updates

 Few things are as irritating to customers as spam, whether via email, phone, or instant messaging.
-Over-doing your instant messaging outreach will result in your customer marketing your messages as spam, and they’ll most likely opt out of your text messaging service.
-The rule of thumb is not to send more than four messages a month; quality over quantity.
+Overdoing your instant messaging outreach will result in your customer marketing your messages as spam, and they’ll most likely opt out of your text messaging service.
+The rule of thumb is not to send more than four messages monthly; quality over quantity.

 However much you would want to keep sending your customers messages, you need their consent.
-And even after getting those customers, you must give them an opt-out option in case they change their minds at some point.
+And even after getting those customers, you must give them an opt-out option if they change their minds.
 No one likes to feel trapped, and it would be respectful of you to provide them with a choice so that you only retain customers who, by their choosing, have opted to receive your business SMSes.

 You’ll get additional points when you personalize the SMS messages you send to a customer.
-For instance, calling them by their name will make them feel important and immediately get their attention.
-After all, 75% of customers would rather buy from a store that recognizes their name, knows their buying history, and recommends new products based on those past purchases.
+For instance, calling them by name will make them feel essential and immediately get their attention.
+After all, 75% of customers would instead buy from a store that recognizes their name, knows their buying history, and recommends new products based on those past purchases.

 Engage Millennials and Gen Z

-Put extra effort into increasing your reach to a younger target market, especially people aged 18-49.
+Put extra effort into increasing your reach to a younger target market, predominantly people aged 18-49.
 These are Millennials and Gen Z individuals who are used to using mobile phones to text.
-What’s more, many people in this category always have their phones with them, meaning they’ll almost always receive and open your instant messages.
+Moreover, many people in this category always have their phones, meaning they’ll almost always receive and open your instant messages.

 Send Email Previews

 Most people disable email notifications, especially for promotional messages, yet they don't have the same rule with instant messaging.
-And given that they carry their phones everywhere they go checking it now and then, you could send previews to those very important emails.
-Use the SMS to send a heads up, informing them of an email you’ve sent that they should look into.
+And given that they carry their phones everywhere they go checking them now and then, you could send previews to those important emails.
+Use the SMS to send a heads-up, informing them of an email you’ve sent that they should look into.
 Some examples of email preview text messages you could send include: